rd--/blksc3/md/essay.md

 A statement block is a block that does not answer a value, and therefore does not have an output connector.
 Statements may have a previous statement connector at the top or a next statement connector at the bottom or both.
-Statement may also have input connectors at the right.
+Statements may also have input connectors at the right.
 Input connectors are of two types, accepting either value blocks or statement blocks but not both.
 It is clear from looking at the connectors what will connect to what, and the system will not allow wrong connections.
 In addition, blocks can have value type annotations, specifying what type of value a block answers and what type of value each input must be.
-The system does not allow blocks with incompatible value types to be connected either.
+The system likewise does not allow blocks with incompatible value types to be connected.
 In the figure below, the ! (_Duplicate_) block checks that the 𝑓 input is a procedure of no arguments, and that the # input is a number, and also indicates that its answer is a list.
 The system would not allow the ⚁ block to be moved from the × input of ∿ to the # input of !, it would bounce off and the attempted connection would fail.
 Inputs and outputs can also be annotated with _sets_ of types.
-Unit generator inputs may ordinarily be either other unit generators or lists, and in some cases numbers, and will accept blocks answering any of these types.
+Unit-generator inputs may ordinarily be either other unit-generators or lists, and in some cases numbers, and will accept blocks answering any one of these types.

 ![](sw/blksc3/png/TypeAnnotation.png)